Cricket in South Africa

 Cricket is the third most popular sport in South Africa (behind football and rugby union).
-Traditionally played by English-speaking whites and the Indian community, the sport is now listed in the top two most popular among all race groups.
-Since the end of apartheid, a higher proportion of white players have come from Afrikaans-speaking backgrounds, and the sport has grown substantially among the Coloured and black African populations.
+Traditionally played by English-speaking Whites, Indians, Coloureds and more recently, the Black community.
+The sport is now listed in the top two most popular among all race groups.
+Since the end of apartheid, a higher proportion of white players have come from Afrikaans-speaking backgrounds as well.

-Like other Commonwealth cricket playing nations, the sport was first introduced in South Africa by the British in the early 19th Century, with the sport becoming firmly established by the 1880s.
+Like other Commonwealth cricket playing nations, the sport was first introduced in South Africa by the British in the early 19th Century, with the game becoming firmly established by the 1880s.
 Governed by Cricket South Africa, both the professional and amateur game possess a high standard of domestic cricket, with the season running from October to March each year.

 South Africa is one of the world's leading cricket-playing nations and is one of the 12 countries sanctioned by the International Cricket Council to play Test Cricket.
 In 2012, South Africa became the first team to top the ICC rankings in all three formats of the game.

 In 2003, the country hosted the Cricket World Cup, and in 2007, the inaugural World Twenty20.
 Along with Namibia and Zimbabwe, South Africa will jointly host the upcoming 2027 Cricket World Cup.

 History

 Emergence

 In 1814, the Cape Colony was formally ceded to Britain by the Dutch after two previous occupations by British forces during the French Revolutionary and Napoleonic Wars.
 It is believed that cricket was first introduced to South Africa during the first occupation, an expedition led by General Sir James Craig.
 An accompanying officer, Charles Anguish, had been an early member of the Marylebone Cricket Club (MCC), playing 32 first-class matches before he departed for the Cape in 1795.
 It is supposed that Anguish organised inter-military matches upon his arrival.
 The earliest definite reference to cricket is dated to 1808, during the second occupation.
-The Cape Town Gazette and African Advertiser carried a notice that:“A grand match at cricket will be played for 1,000 dollars aside on Tuesday, January 5, 1808, between the officers of the artillery mess, having Colonel Austen of the 60th Regiment, and the officers of the Colony, with General Clavering.
-The wickets are to be pitched at 10 o'clock.”The first club known to have been formally established was at Port Elizabeth in 1843, with the land allocated still in use today as St George’s Park.
-In 1876, Port Elizabeth presented the ‘Champions Bat’, a competition between towns in the Cape; initially Cape Town, Grahamstown, King William’s Town and Port Elizabeth itself, the rudimental beginnings of domestic cricket in South Africa.
+The Cape Town Gazette and African Advertiser carried a notice that:"A grand match at cricket will be played for 1,000 dollars aside on Tuesday, January 5, 1808, between the officers of the artillery mess, having Colonel Austen of the 60th Regiment, and the officers of the Colony, with General Clavering.
+The wickets are to be pitched at 10 o'clock."The first club known to have been formally established was at Port Elizabeth in 1843, with the land allocated still in use today as St George's Park.
+In 1876, Port Elizabeth presented the 'Champions Bat', a competition between towns in the Cape; initially Cape Town, Grahamstown, King William's Town and Port Elizabeth itself, the rudimental beginnings of domestic cricket in South Africa.